citizenz7/ft4a/README.md

 MySQL settings are in /web/includes/sql.php

 ### Crontab
-/private/crontab.php : delete all info older that 5 minutes in xbt_announce_log table.
-Usefull for peers.php stats
+/private/crontab.php : this will delete all info older that 5 minutes in xbt_announce_log table.
+Usefull for peers.php stats to show seeders/leechers names for a torrent...
+(WARNING: it seems a bit buggy though... sometimes)
 You have to set up a crontab like this : ``*/5 * * * * php /var/www/example.com/private/crontab.php``

 ### Mail settings